qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 QGIS Customization is divided into five groups.
 In |checkbox| :guilabel:`Docks` you find the dock windows.
-Dock windows are applications that can be started and used as a floating, top-level window or embedded to the QGIS main window as a docked widget.
+Dock windows are applications that can be started and used as a floating, top-level window or embedded to the QGIS main window as a docked widget (see also sec_panels_and_toolbars_).
 In |checkbox| :guilabel:`Menus` you can hide entries in the Menu bar.
 In the
 |checkbox| :guilabel:`Status Bar` features like the coordinate information can be daectivated.
 In |checkbox| :guilabel:`Toolbars` you can (de)activate the toolbar icons of QGIS